aspose-words/Aspose.Words-Documentation/python_via_dotnet/release-notes/release-notes-2022/aspose-words-for-python-via-dotnet-22-3-release-notes/_index.md

 Related issue: WORDSNET-23235

-This option controls whether `aw.drawing.Shape` nodes are converted to SVG images when saving to HTML, MHTML or EPUB.
+This option controls whether [Shape](https://reference.aspose.com/words/python-net/aspose.words.drawing/shape/) nodes are converted to SVG images when saving to HTML, MHTML or EPUB.
 Default value is `False`.

-If this option is set to `True`, `aw.drawing.Shape` nodes are exported as \<svg\> elements.
+If this option is set to `True`, [Shape](https://reference.aspose.com/words/python-net/aspose.words.drawing/shape/) nodes are exported as \<svg\> elements.
 Otherwise, they are rendered to bitmaps and are exported as \<img\> elements.

-Note that this options also affects text boxes, because they are represented by `aw.drawing.Shape` nodes.
+Note that this options also affects text boxes, because they are represented by [Shape](https://reference.aspose.com/words/python-net/aspose.words.drawing/shape/) nodes.
 As a result, if this option is set to `True`, it overrides the `export_text_box_as_svg` property value and causes text boxes to be converted to SVG.